 4.)
 Manjaro Linux

 Ubuntu is among one of the most popular and handy Linux distros.
 It is quite easy to use for all newbies and also has great security and stability.
-The Ubuntu developers group publish new updates every 6 months.
+The Ubuntu developers group publishes new updates every 6 months.
 There are many variations of Ubuntu, one of which is called the Lubuntu.
 The Lubuntu spin is, however, great for the underpowered PC/Laptops.

 6.)
 Debian GNU/Linux

 The Debian GNU/Linux distro is one of the best Linux OS.
 It is also known as the developer’s operating system because it provides a huge number of packages.
 You can also find tutorials to gain better control over this OS.

 CentOS is an Enterprise version of Red Hat Linux.
 Unlike other Linux distros, CentOS is a reliable one and especially focuses on stability.
 If you are fond of the Fedora distro and are quite satisfied with it, you can definitely try CentOS.
-It perfectly fits for programming, and you can also develop apps using the Xen virtualization.
+It perfectly fits for programming, and you can also develop apps using Xen virtualization.

 8.)
 Kali Linux

-Well, Kali Linux might be the best Linux distros for ethical hackers to run penetration tests on different networks.
+Kali Linux might be the best Linux distros for ethical hackers to run penetration tests on different networks.
 The best part is it comes with a bunch of pre-installed tools.
-The tools provide a perfect fit for both programmers and ethical hackers.
+Thus, the tools provide a perfect fit for both programmers and ethical hackers.